 Knowing your company’s goals will have a real impact on how you decide to spend your budget within your marketing department.
 For instance, a company with the goal of scaling will have a much different marketing department than one that is aiming for profitability.

 The marketing tactics of an established company are drastically different from a startup that is trying to break into the market.
 Having a good understanding of where you are in the market is key to deciding what marketing initiatives you should be budgeting for.
 As you can see in our blog article, “4 Lifecycle Stages Of The SaaS CMO Service,” if you’ve just achieved Product Market Fit, your marketing budgetary needs will be very different than if you are trying to scale and grab market share.

 Based on data from 25+ B2B SaaS engagements.
 Get an estimate of how much you should be investing in your marketing function for exponential growth.

 Once you have the answers to these questions, you’ll be able to create an effective marketing budget.
-However, if you still need some more information before you get going, be sure to check out this blog post on “How To Create Your First SaaS Marketing Budget” for more advice on how to make the most of your marketing dollars.
+However, if you still need some more information before you get going, be sure to check out this blog post on marketing budget for saas companies for more advice on how to make the most of your marketing dollars.

 If you’re ready to go, then fill out the form below to download this free B2B SaaS Marketing Budget Template to help you hit the ground running!
 This document will help you: